chambbj/foss4g-2017/PITCHME.md

 >>> threshold = dists.mean()+3*dists.std()
 >>> noise = dists[dists>threshold]
 >>> signal = dists[dists<=threshold]
->>> print(noise.size, "points detected with a "
->>>       "mean distance exceeding the global threshold of", threshold)
+>>> print(noise.size, "points detected with a mean distance exceeding the global threshold of", threshold) 241 points detected with a mean distance exceeding the global threshold of 3.81763516967
 ```

-    241 points detected with a mean distance exceeding the global threshold of 3.81763516967

 +++